remogatto/egl/README.md

 <tt>egl</tt> is a [Go](http://golang.org) package for accessing the
 [EGL](http://en.wikipedia.org/wiki/EGL_(OpenGL)) (Embedded Graphics
 Library).
-EGL is the access door toward hardware accelerated graphics, through OpenGL, on many platform.
-The project was born with the idea of accessing the GPU of the [Raspberry PI](http://raspberrypi.org).
+EGL is the access door toward hardware accelerated graphics, through OpenGL, on many embedded devices.
+The project was born for accessing the GPU of the [Raspberry PI](http://raspberrypi.org).
 Now has been generalized to be go installable on other platforms too.
 This has the benefit that you could develop Open GL ES 2.0 application on your desktop computer using [Mesa](http://www.mesa3d.org/egl.html) and deploy them on embedded systems like the Raspberry PI.

-# Features

-* Thread-safe (in progress)
-* Adherent to EGL API (in progress)
-* Multiplatform

-# Supported platform
+# Currently supported platform

 * Raspberry PI
 * Xorg